-This guidance document does not cover drugs or over-the-counter (OTC) drug products (like anti-dandruff shampoos) or products that have both cosmetic and drug properties, excluding sunscreens, which are covered in this guide.
+This guidance document does not cover drugs or over-the-counter (OTC) drug products (like anti-dandruff shampoos, sunscreens, or hand sanitizers) or products that have both cosmetic and drug properties.
 The FDA defines a drug as any substance intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease, or that affects the structure or function of the body.